fyrox-book/fyrox-book.github.io/src/introduction/basic_concepts.md

 ## Nodes and Scene Graph

-A scene is made of one or more nodes (every scene must have at least one root node, to which everything else is attached).
+A scene is made of one or more nodes.
+Every scene must have at least one root node, to which everything else is attached.
-A scene node contains specific set of properties as well as _one_ optional script instance which is responsible for custom game logic.
+A scene node contains specific set of properties as well as a number of scripts which are responsible for custom game logic.

 The typical structure of a scene node can be represented by the following example.
 The base object for every scene node is